When is Doctor Who series 13's release date? Cast, plot and pictures

 “Nothing brightens a day like a new FX shot in your inbox, no matter how early the stage it’s at.”

-Incumbent Doctor Jodie Whittaker has confirmed she’ll be back for the next series, reuniting alongside Chris Chibnall for a new series of adventures.
+Incumbent Doctor Jodie Whittaker has confirmed she’ll be back for season 13, reuniting alongside Chris Chibnall for a new series of adventures – though as noted above, it’s not been confirmed whether she’ll stay beyond that.

-“That might be a massive exclusive that I’m not supposed to say, but it’s unhelpful for me to say [I don’t know] because it would be a massive lie!”

-However Tosin Cole and Bradley Walsh will not be back for more, with the pair leaving after the special having booked big new roles in US legal drama 61st Street and a remake of The Darling Buds of May respectively.
-Instead, John Bishop’s new character Dan will take their place.
+However companions Tosin Cole and Bradley Walsh will not be back for more, with the pair leaving after the special having booked big new roles in US legal drama 61st Street and a remake of The Darling Buds of May respectively.
+Instead, John Bishop’s new character Dan (see above) will take their place at the Doctor’s side.

 Meanwhile, Sacha Dhawan has said he’s open to returning again as the Doctor’s nemesis The Master, assuming the fans are keen to have him back.